Jiseong-Michael-Yang/DSC3009/README.md

     * 41188 rows with 20 columns.

 * About the features
-    * Please refer to the attribute information at: https://archive.ics.uci.edu/ml/datasets/bank+marketing
+    * Please refer to the attribute information [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing)

 ## 2. Data Pre-processing

- *
+ * The target feature was encoded 1 and 0.
+ * Categorical varibles were all transformed into dummy variables.
+ * Insignificant features detected were removed as per the model summary result on logidtic regression by R.
+ * Insignificant featuers again removed as per the result of correlation plot by R.
+ * All numerical features standardized by Standard Scaler by 'sklearn'.

 ## 3. Modeling

 ## 4. Optimizing the Model